ktlewis17/TaskMaster/README.md

 ### WHAT IT DOES

-Our project is designed to let a user setup text-based alarms to themselves.
-In particular, a user can designate an alarm to repeat itself several times, at a rate of the user’s choosing.
+Our project is designed to let a user setup text-based reminders to themselves.
+In particular, a user can designate an a reminder to repeat itself several times, at a rate of the user’s choosing.

 ### HOW IT WORKS